-Child labour is not acceptable.
-In accordance with the main international and legal instruments contained in the Conventions of the International Labour Organisation (ILO) and the Convention on the Rights of the Child (UNCRC), we define child labour as work that can harm children’s well-being and hinder their education, development and future livelihood.
+In accordance with the main international and legal instruments contained in the Conventions of the ILO and the Convention on the Rights of the Child (UNCRC), child labour is defined as work that can harm children’s well-being and hinder their education, development and future livelihood.

 Similar to other agricultural industries, the risk of child labour is highest in our tobacco growing supply chain.
-We address child labour through three main avenues;
+Addressing child labour is a multi-stakeholder issue, one which no single entity can address in isolation.
+In collaboration with key stakeholders including the industry, suppliers and NGOs, we seek to address child labour through three main avenues;

 (iii) Our active support of the Eliminating Child Labour in Tobacco Growing Foundation (ECLT), which aims to tackle the root causes of child labour by improving access to education and providing alternatives to childhood working.
 It also has an advocacy role, raising awareness with governments and communities to galvanise positive action.

-As an ECLT Board member we have signed a Pledge of Commitment and Minimum Requirements’, which affirms “ECLT Board Members respect and recognize the principles and rights enshrined in the ILO Conventions and recommendations on child labour.
+As an ECLT Board member we have signed a Pledge of Commitment and Minimum Requirements’, which affirms that “ECLT Board Members respect and recognise the principles and rights enshrined in the ILO Conventions and recommendations on child labour.
 The pledge further affirms a sector wide commitment to uphold the robust policies on child labour”.